GustavoFz/kk-api-microservices/README.md

 ## Running the example with docker-compose

-Execute `cp .env.example .env && docker-compose up -d` from the root of the repository
+Execute `cp .env-example .env && docker-compose up -d` from the root of the repository

 - When run in docker, a container called mongo_seed will seed the product bank with seed items